 The goal of this report was to continue the analysis of gun offenses that began with APD's initial gun crime report that was published in the summer of 2019.
-Specifically, the focus was to analyze the data through the second quarter of 2020 to determine gun offense trends.
+Specifically, the focus was to analyze the data through the third quarter of 2020 to determine gun offense trends.
 Gun crime was explored using several categories - major violent offenses, gun specific type crimes (Unlawful Carrying of a Gun, Possession of Firearm by Felon, and Disorderly Conduct - Gun offenses), and lost/stolen and seized/recovered firearms.

-First we look at the trends for major violent offenses (murder, rape, robbery and aggravated assault) involving guns from 2015 through the end of the second quarter 2020.
+First we look at the trends for major violent offenses (murder, rape, robbery and aggravated assault) involving guns from 2015 through the end of the third quarter 2020.
 We start with a big picture view of the numbers and then drill down into the specific types of offenses.
-The total number of offenses through the first half of 2020 was higher than any of the previous five years at the same point in time.
+The total number of offenses through the third quarter of 2020 surpassed the yearly totals for the previous five years.